The Sandhill Project

 Sandhill invites you to visit the farm.
-At any given time, we have free range/cage free chickens, pastured broilers, pastured cows, sheep, turkeys, and even ducks!
+We have free range/cage free chickens, pastured broilers, pastured cows, sheep, turkeys, and even ducks!
 We can teach you several aspects of what it takes to get good food from pasture to table.
+Learn to butcher, make milk soap, yogurt or cheese.
+Take home some eggs and ground beef!

 Flock starter Layer Poults